 Today, I am very excited to share with you a review of the Weekly Art Lessons from Waldorfish.
 Robyn and Brian at Waldorfish have put together an online program in the arts that is fun, easy to use, and so very do-able for Waldorf homeschoolers.
-Plus they’re offering 10% off to all of my readers!
-(That means you.)
+So you can easily focus on Waldorf painting and drawing in your homeschool.

-A Few Details on the Weekly Art Lessons from Waldorfish:
+A Few Details on the Weekly Art – Foundations lessons from Waldorfish:

 - You can purchase the full year or pay in monthly installments.